 State Flower Of Uttarakhand: Brahma Kamal

-In the ninth episode of the Mahabharat, this ower is described as a fragrant flower.
-In the temples of Gods and Goddess in some of the Himalayan regions, there are the traditions of offering “Kaul Padma”.
-Because it is found in some of the Himalayan regions and offered in religious rites while worshipping, so it is named Brahma kamal.
-Its roots have medicinal values.
+In the ninth episode of the Mahabharat, this power is described as a fragrant flower.
+In the temples of Gods and Goddesses in some of the Himalayan regions, there are the traditions of offering “Kaul Padma”.
+Because it is found in some of the Himalayan regions and offered in religious rites while worshipping, it is named Brahma Kamal.
+Its roots have medicinal value.

 State Bird Of Uttarakhand: Monal

-Known as the Himalayan Peacock, it is one of the most beautiful birds not only of Uttarkhand but also of the world. it is the national bird of Nepal and the state bird of Himachal Pradesh and Uttarakhand.
+Known as the Himalayan Peacock, it is one of the most beautiful birds not only in Uttarakhand but also in the world. it is the national bird of Nepal and the state bird of Himachal Pradesh and Uttarakhand.
 It is found everywhere in the Himalayas from 2300 to 5000 meters of high dense forests.

 Monal’s (मोनाल) scientific name is Lophophorus impejanus.
-The bird which is found in the northeast Of Assam hills and in high snow-covered mountains of Uttarakhand is called Manyal (मान्यल) or Monal (मोनाल) in the local dialect.
-The male bird is of blue brown color and has a peacock a crown on its head.
-The female bird is of brown color.
+The bird which is found in the northeast Of Assam hills and in the high snow-covered mountains of Uttarakhand is called Manyal (मान्यल) or Monal (मोनाल) in the local dialect.
+The male bird is of blue-brown colour and has a peacock crown on its head.
+The female bird is brown in colour.
 It eats roots, fruits, plants, and flower seeds, and insects.
-Monal comes under such kinds Of birds that Are seen rarely even in the places specially meant for them.
+Monal comes under such kinds Of birds that Are seen rarely even in places specially meant for them.

 State Animal Of Uttarakhand: Musk Deer